CVnCoV Vaccine Description

 September 4, 2020 - CureVac N.V. announced it had received notification from the German Federal Ministry of Education and Research (BMBF) that CureVac is expected to receive up to 252 million euros to support the development of its COVID-19 vaccine candidate.
 The grant is expected to be used to expand vaccine production rapidly.

-August 20, 2020 - CureVac concluded exploratory talks outlining an Advanced Purchase Agreement for our potential mRNA-based COVID-19 vaccine.
-The envisaged contract with the European Commission is intended to provide all EU Member States with up to 225 million doses and an option for an additional purchase of 180 million doses, to be supplied once our mRNA-based vaccine has proven to be safe and effective against COVID-19.
+August 20, 2020 - CureVac concluded exploratory talks outlining an Advanced Purchase Agreement for its potential mRNA-based COVID-19 vaccine.
+The envisaged contract with the European Commission is intended to provide all EU Member States with up to 225 million doses and an option for an additional purchase of 180 million doses to be supplied once its mRNA-based vaccine has proven to be safe and effective against COVID-19.

 August 14, 2020 - CureVac B.V. announced the pricing of its initial public offering, which produced total gross proceeds of approximately $213.3 million.

 August 4, 2020 - CureVac announced that Dr. Franz-Werner Haas had been appointed Chief Executive Officer.

 July 24, 2020 - CureVac B.V. filed for an initial public offering in the USA, with plans to list Nasdaq under the ticker "NVAC."